-I want to educate you a bit about those cheap store-bought oils.
+I want to educate you a bit about those cheaper, store-bought oils.
 Young Living really is the best essential oil company out there and here’s why!

 These companies love to throw around words about sustainability and agriculture and ecology.
 Organic is their favorite word.
 These words all mean different things to different people.
 And they don’t necessarily determine the quality of the essential oils.

-And some of these little companies only have a few citrus oils, peppermint, and lavender.
-Ya gonna trust that?
-Or hundreds of essential oils and blends and supplements from Young Living?
+And some of these small companies only have a few citrus oils, peppermint, and lavender.
+I wouldn’t trust those products for house cleaners.
+Wouldn’t you rather have the hundreds of essential oils and blends and supplements from Young Living?

-These companies are most often labeled as “aromatherapy.”
+These smaller companies’ “oils” are most often labeled as “aromatherapy.”

-And that’s all they are.
+And that’s all those products are.
+They’re fragrance.
 They’re not therapeutic (benefiting health) or GRAS (a relative term since most of what grocery stores sell as food is poison).
-If the label says “do not ingest.
-Do not use on children or pets,” that’s a red flag to me.

 “YL has its own standard, higher than the industry, of what are acceptable levels for each oil, if an oil does not meet or exceed those standards than it is rejected.
 About 80% of oils sent to YL are rejected and the supplier will then go and sell them to another company in the marketplace.
 If an oil that YL produces does not meet its standards that oil is dumped.
 How many other suppliers would do the same?” ~Young Living Life